• COBRA too expensive?

 Why does private health insurance vary so much across Alabama?

 Alabama varies by city, county, and region.
-Birmingham in Jefferson County, Huntsville in Madison County, Mobile in Mobile County, Montgomery in Montgomery County, and Auburn in Lee County can all present different provider-network realities and cost tradeoffs.
+Birmingham in Jefferson County, Huntsville and Madison in Madison County, Mobile in Mobile County, Montgomery in Montgomery County, Auburn in Lee County, and Dothan in Houston County can all present different provider-network realities and cost differences.

-Is Central Alabama different from North Alabama for private health insurance?
+Is north Alabama different from central Alabama for private health insurance?

 Which Alabama cities should I compare when researching private coverage?

-Strong statewide comparisons often include Birmingham, Huntsville, Mobile, Montgomery, Tuscaloosa, Auburn, Dothan, Decatur, Hoover, and Florence because they represent different counties and regional markets across Alabama.
+Strong statewide comparisons usually include Birmingham, Huntsville, Mobile, Montgomery, Tuscaloosa, Auburn, Dothan, Hoover, and Madison because they represent different counties and regional markets across Alabama.

 Should I compare plan cost first or plan type first in Alabama?